-2.12 If the Lead Applicant is currently supervising other researchers, are they eligible to apply?
+2.11 If the Lead Applicant is currently supervising other researchers, are they eligible to apply?

-Lead Applicants are ineligible to apply if they are supervising Postdoctoral researchers or PhD/Clinical fellows/Masters by research who are supported through an award secured by the Lead applicant as PI.
-Additionally, where a Lead Applicant has acted or is acting as the past, or present, primary supervisor or sponsor of an early career scholarship or fellowship (e.g. PhD, postdoctoral researcher) awarded to another individual, they are ineligible to apply.
+Lead Applicants are ineligible to apply if they are supervising early or mid-career researchers (Postdoctoral researchers, PhD candidates) who are supported through an award secured by the Lead applicant as PI.
+Additionally, where a Lead Applicant has acted or is acting as the past, or present, primary supervisor or sponsor of an early career scholarship or fellowship (e.g. PhD candidate, postdoctoral researcher) awarded to another individual, they are ineligible to apply.

 Supervision of researchers outside of the two criteria outlined above will not render a Lead Applicant ineligible.
-Where an applicant has secured a relatively small award in their own name which has supported, for example, research assistants for a limited period of time this would not render them ineligible as this does not constitute them having built their own research team as PI.
+Where an applicant has acted as supervisor for example to a summer scholar/student or secured a relatively small award in their own name which has supported, for example, research assistants for a limited period of time this would not render them ineligible as this does not constitute them having built their own research team as PI.

-2.13 I have received a peer-reviewed research grant, am I eligible to apply?
+2.12 I have received a peer-reviewed research grant, am I eligible to apply?